KopiCloud-AD-API/kopicloud-ad-api.github.io/docs/index.md

 ## Why KopiCloud AD API

-So, why do you want to use KopiCloud Active Directory API?
+So, why do you need to use KopiCloud Active Directory API?

 <div class="wrapper" markdown>